British-Columbia/Provincial-Court/Rules of Procedure/Jury Regulations.md

 4. The selected jurors shall hold impartiality throughout the entirety of the case

 5. The presiding judge holds the the authority to order that a juror be excused from the jury, whether or not any challenge has been made by either party, for the reasons of;
-   - Personal interest in the matter to be tried
+   a) Personal interest in the matter to be tried
-   - Relationship with the presiding judge, the prosecutor, the accused, the counsel for the accused or a prospective witness
+   b) Relationship with the presiding judge, the prosecutor, the accused, the counsel for the accused or a prospective witness
-   - Personal hardship or any other reasonable cause that, in the opinion of the judge, warrants that the juror be excused.
+   c) Personal hardship or any other reasonable cause that, in the opinion of the judge, warrants that the juror be excused.

 6. Each member sitting on the panel shall be sworn in by the clerk of the court